computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 ### 3. A search query

-Search "how to make quinoa tabbouleh" with the default search URL.
+Open the default search URL using "how to make quinoa tabbouleh" as its search argument.

 ```bash
 openurl how to make quinoa tabbouleh